kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 (e.g. mean, median or maximum across all realization in given bin).

 ### Computation
 There are two main parts of the function.
 The first fills in the ds.
 It loads label files sequentially and extracts data.
 The other part fills in dp.
 This one splits time into bins and loads the files that it needs.
+The code is vastly commented so no description is needed here.
+It uses a functions from the +gd folder.

-#### +getData folder
+#### +gd folder
-+getData folder contains functions called from within getData function.
++gd (stand for getData) folder contains functions called from within getData function.
 The function names should follow the following convention:
 - Functions for computations related to stem data should have the prefix ds
 - Functions for computations related to plot data should have the prefix dp
 - Functions for computations on file basis should have the prefix f